PineappleSoftUK/PineappleAccessControl/README.md

 Description
 ------------

-A relatively self-contained basic PHP based member system to protect pages on a website
+A relatively self-contained and basic PHP-based member system to restrict certain pages on a website to those who log-in, with user accounts issued by a superuser.
+Please see the GitHub Wiki for more.

 Important Information